sameelab/mutprediction-with-shape/README.md

 ## How can I run this for myself?

-We have included our main Jupyter notebook ("Publication_note.ipynb") as a reference document.
+We have included our main Jupyter notebook ("Publication_note.ipynb") and the components (different "Notebook" ipynbs and the functions script) as reference documents.
 We have separately prepared an example pipeline in the "pipeline_example" directory.

 To run our model, call: